Coating Science: Understanding The Chemistry Behind Protective Finishes

 Industrial chemicals enhance coating performance:

-UV Stabilizers: Prevent fading
+UV Stabilisers: Prevent fading

 Anti-Corrosion Additives: Protect metals from rust

-Flow & Leveling Agents: Ensure smooth finishes
+Flow & Levelling Agents: Ensure smooth finishes

 Optical Brighteners: Improve aesthetics

-Fragrance Chemicals (Geraniol): Optional for specialty coatings
+Fragrance Chemicals (Geraniol): Optional for speciality coatings

 Product Explore: